bennythejudge/udacity_project_04/myREADME.txt

 1) using uncss I have removed 2 tags from the style.css because they were not used (b and ol).
 I have also brought the body background in the existing tag entry - i believe it makes no difference.
 2) inlined style.css: I decided that this stylesheet was small enough to be inlined which would avoid blocking the CRP.
 3) google analytics script: added async; this script is the perfect example of a script that can be deferred
 4) moved the loading of the Google font Open Sans 400 and 700 to the end of the body using a JavaScript to load the font using the WebFont library in the async version.
 There is a downside: a FOUC is now visible in the rendering, with the font being changed on the fly during rendering.
 5) perfmatters.js also deferred using async as it seems another perfect candidate script to be deferred.
+6) images have been optimised using and online JPEG manipulation tool, by compressing and resizing them.
+7) the mobile section of style.css (subject to media query) has been extracted and inlined